stajahlee/pandas/README.md

 🐼🐼🐼
 ## Utilizing the pandas library for data analysis

+_This repo is currently in version 'practice for stajah'_

 * The driver script for this repo is `use_data.py` which is run concurrently with a locally hosted postgresql database.

 * The data for the database is `data/dvdrental.tar` and pgAdmin 4 hosts this for the python script to connect.